0x16h/cryogenix.net-www/src/cross_compiling_openbsd_arm64.md

     toolsdir=${topdir}/tools.${target}
     cd ${srcdir}

-Generate and export a cross-building environment in the current shell.
-These env vars contain paths for the target toolchain, build directories and compiler flags:

-    eval export $( make -f Makefile.cross TARGET=${target} CROSSDIR=${destdir} cross-env )

-As root, we create the directories for our toolchain then build the toolchain itself.
+As root, we create the directories for our toolchain, set the environment, then build the toolchain itself.
 Aarch64 is strictly an llvm/lld platform on OpenBSD (thanks, brynet!) - but for some reason when I tried to build the toolchain it complained about ld.bfd being missing from somewhere in ${destdir}... quick solution: touch the file and run make again as below!

+    doas make -f Makefile.cross TARGET=${target} CROSSDIR=${destdir} cross-env
     doas make -f Makefile.cross TARGET=${target} CROSSDIR=${destdir} cross-dirs
     doas make -f Makefile.cross TARGET=${target} CROSSDIR=${destdir} cross-tools